Course registration and advising will be done on an entirely new system called Colleague Self-Service.

 Who is affected?

 Faculty advisors will use Self-Service to authorize their advisees to register.
-All students will use Self-Service to register for fall 2018 courses.
+All students will use Self-Service to register for courses.

 Will all students be able to self-register?

 Yes.
-All Western New England University students will self-register for their fall 2018 courses.
+All Western New England University students will self-register for their courses.
 This includes first-year and sophomore undergraduates and students in the College of Health Sciences and School of Law.

 Will Advisors be able to register their advisees?